u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 Large language models are rapidly getting us to a point where we can:

 - Address issues of information overload through agentic systems that can contextually search through and evaluate the relevance of significantly more articles than an individual human (see [Undermind](https://undermind.ai) as one example)
-- Have new ways to formulate hypotheses and analyze data
+- Have new ways to formulate hypotheses and analyze data (consider [PlutoBio](https://pluto.bio/) and [PotatoAI](https://readysetpotato.com/))
-- Run faster experiments that we can scale through machine-readable, interoperable data around priors
+- Run faster experiments that we can scale through machine-readable, interoperable data
 - Streamline how we communicate findings and build on our existing knowledge

 When new models of funding science are combined with new infrastructure and new technology, there's an opportunity to fundamentally transform how basic science (well before we think about commercialization) is done.